Here’s an upsetting situation that comes up a lot, and may have come up for you: is someone financially taking advantage of Mom or Dad?

 - Imposter scams, in which someone impersonates a grandchild or other relative and says they urgently need money wired to get out of trouble

 The perpetrators of predatory financial abuse do sometimes work for several days — or longer — to establish a relationship with a vulnerable older person.
-A recent New Yorker article describes the way one 89-year old woman was persuaded to send large sums of money to a scammer, after he spent a week telephoning her and led her to believe he’d become a “friend.”
+This New Yorker article describes the way one 89-year old woman was persuaded to send large sums of money to a scammer, after he spent a week telephoning her and led her to believe he’d become a “friend.”

 For more on common predatory scams affecting older adults, see Top 10 Financial Scams Targeting Seniors , from the National Council on Aging.